 questions

-Last updated 6 hours, 39 minutes ago
+Last updated 1 month ago

 been thinking a lot about slash pages (i want to make a search engine-y thing for them), and one of the ones on the list is /questions, and by coincidental magic the next letter of alphabet superset is q! what a turn of events. i don't know if this should technically be a page and not a post on my blog provider, but at the end of the day i can do what i want!